chuckchang6/starter-hugo-portfolio-theme/content/project/cartoon/index.md

   filename: featured.png
 url_code: ""
 ---

-In the framework comparison, BSL demonstrated better learning ability than SimSiam.
-Even the smallest encoder BSL trained could outperform a lot than well-tuned ALBERT trained by SimSiam, which could be induced to richer learning capacity brought by bi-encoder structure.
-When substituting MLP projector with attention projector proved, both encoders trained on BSL and SimSiam were improved, which indicated that attention projector can more ef- fectively filter augmentation noise and exact important features from encoding.
-In addition, it appeared that exponential moving average can better prevent col- lapsing and enhance the stability and performance of encoder.
-Our experiments show that transfering these computer vision contrastive learning to natural lan- guage processing task is feasible and successful.
-Without negative samples par- ticipated, our query encoder did not collapse and exhibited high quality query representation.
+In the framework comparison, BSL demonstrated better learning ability than

 {{< figure src="projects/qbert/Framework comparison.png" caption="Framework comparison on Quora question duplicated pairs" >}}